What You Will Need

 - Drip irrigation or soaker hoses

-- Depending on where you live and what kind of set-up you're working with, you can plant your anemones in either the fall or late winter/early spring.
-While spring-planted corms won't be quite as prolific as fall-planted ones, you can still get a nice harvest.
-In areas with mild winter temperatures (zone 6 and above), anemones can be planted in the fall and successfully overwintered outdoors with minimal protection such as a low tunnel or frost cloth.
-In colder areas, where temperatures dip well below freezing for extended periods of time, anemones must be grown in a minimally heated hoophouse or presprouted indoors and planted out at the end of winter/early spring.
-Plants can be moved outside once the threat of deep freezing has passed; this is usually about a month before your last spring frost.
-If corms are exposed to temperatures below 20°F (-7°C), they will freeze and ultimately rot once thawed.
+- Depending on where you live and what kind of setup you’re working with, you can plant your anemone corms in either autumn or late winter/early spring, in a place where they’ll get full sun.
+In areas with mild winter temperatures (USDA zone 7 and above), corms can be planted in the autumn and successfully overwintered outdoors with protection from a low tunnel or frost cloth.
+In colder areas (USDA zone 6b and below), anemones must be grown in a minimally heated hoop house or held back and planted out at the end of winter/early spring.
+If corms are exposed to temperatures below 25°F (-4°C), they will freeze and ultimately rot once thawed.
 So be sure to protect them from extreme cold temperatures.

-- When you unpack your anemone corms, you'll notice they resemble shriveled brown acorns and are probably not what you were expecting.
-Don't worry, these strange little critters will actually produce an abundance of striking blooms come spring.
+- When you unpack your corms, you’ll notice they resemble shriveled brown acorns and are probably not what you were expecting.
+Don’t worry—these strange little critters will actually produce an abundance of striking blooms come spring.